Your Content Scores make it easy for you to understand, at a glance, exactly which content is engaging and converting.

 - Landing Visits: Again, relative to a content piece’s total pageviews for the month, we look at how many of those were also the entry for that visitor into your Hub.
 This is significant because it means that either your SEO, social networks, or email campaigns are driving traffic directly to this piece.
 The closer to a 1:1 relationship of pageviews and Landing Visits, the better your score.

-- CTA Click-throughs and Leads generated: The score in general is highly influenced by conversions.
+- Link CTA Clicks and Form CTA Submits generated: The score in general is highly influenced by conversions.
 So it’s no surprise that CTA activity will boost your score.
-Since there are 2 types of CTAs, there are 2 types of CTA activity: Click-throughs (which may go to another landing page or website) and Leads generated.
-Click-throughs do not guarantee a lead and therefore are not as powerful as Leads generated, which occur with a Form CTA connected to your marketing automation software of choice.
+Since there are 2 types of CTAs, there are 2 types of CTA activity: Link CTA Clicks (which may go to another landing page or website) and Form CTA Submits generated.
+Clicks do not guarantee a lead and therefore are not as powerful as Form CTAs submitted which occur with a Form CTA connected to your marketing automation software of choice.
 If you’re not using Form CTAs yet, you should.
 The better your efforts in tweaking your CTA taglines, placements and relativity, the higher you can push your score.
-NOTE: The Lead score is solely measuring Form CTA submit actions.
-If the same profiled user submits mutliple CTAs, the Lead score will add +1 each time.
+NOTE: If the same profiled user submits multiple CTAs, the Lead score will add +1 each time.

 - Assists: Not every piece of content is designed for conversion, and that’s ok.
 For example, if a visitor watches a video and proceeds to read a blog post on which they convert into a lead, that video will receive an assist.